alikk351/to-do-list/README.md

 # To Do List

-A simple to do list full-stack Web App.
+A simple to do list web app with Nodejs backend and Mongodb database.